mesosphere/dcos-docs-site/pages/dkp/kommander/2.0/projects/project-secrets/index.md

 excerpt: Project Secrets can be created to make sure a Kubernetes Secrets are automatically created on all the Kubernetes clusters associated with the Project, in the corresponding namespace.
 ---

-Project Secrets can be created to make sure a Kubernetes Secrets are automatically created on all the Kubernetes clusters associated with the Project, in the corresponding namespace.
+Project Secrets can be created to make sure Kubernetes Secrets are automatically created on all the Kubernetes clusters associated with the Project, in the corresponding namespace.

 ## Configuring  Project Secrets - UI Method